Thomashrb/fzf.kak/README.md

   Basically, everything that `fzf` returns is piped to this filter command.
   See [fzf-search.kak][22] as example.
 - `-post-action`: Extra commands that are performed after the `-kak-cmd` command.

-## Contributing

-Please do.
-If you want to contribute to fzf.kak by adding a module, you can submit one by providing a pull request, or just open a feature request and we'll see what can be done.

-The basic idea behind the module structure can be described as:

-1. Provide a user module;
-2. Define a command that calls the `fzf` function with appropriate arguments;
-3. Create a mapping in a `ModuleLoaded` hook, that requires a new module, and calls the command.

-See how existing modules are implemented to understand the idea of how modules are constructed.

 ### External modules